 If you have facial hair, we recommend using a beard oil that’s made with nourishing oils like Jojoba Oil.
 Even small doses of certain kinds of oils can have powerful hydrating effects for beards, mustaches and the skin underneath.

 What does Aloe do for your skin?

 The Aloe Vera plant has been used for thousands of years in holistic medicine.
 Most people are familiar with it in the form of a clear gel that comes from the innermost part of the leaf.
 Aloe Vera is commonly used to hydrate the skin, cool it down, and soothe irritation.
 It has antibacterial properties, making it an essential ingredient in our Aluminum-Free Deodorant.
 Aloe also has remarkable anti-inflammatory properties, making it particularly useful for relieving burns, rashes and sunburns.
 For that reason, we use it in our After Sun Cooling Spray.

 What is Alpine Caribou Moss™ and what does it do for your skin?

 Alpine Caribou Moss™ is a resilient, slow-growing lichen that lives in the Arctic Circle.
 It's a powerful anti-aging ingredient that’s chock full of antioxidants that fight off free radicals.
 It helps prevent visible signs of aging like sagging skin by guarding your skin from pollution and other stressors and increasing skin elasticity.
 We believe in its power so much that you’ll find this ingredient in most products Oars + Alps makes.

 Try Them For Yourself

-We use some of the most unique and powerful naturally derived ingredients available.
+We use some of the most unique and powerful ingredients available to create clean formulations.
 Maximize your skin’s health by working Oars + Alps skincare products into your daily routine.
 Need help making one?
 Read The Guy’s Guide to Building a Skincare Routine.